richardTowers/nashorn-presentation/README.md

 2006 - jrunscript bundled in JDK 6.
 JavaScript touted as a cross-platform scripting langauge (alternative to bash / cmd).

-2008 - JSR 292 (Da Vinci Machine) adds `invokedynamic` instruction, and some permgen wizadry, used by JRuby to great effect.
+2011 - Java 7 includes JSR 292 (Da Vinci Machine), which adds `invokedynamic` instruction, and some permgen wizadry.
+Used by JRuby to great effect.

 2014 - Java 8 released containing the Nashorn JS compiler.